mytrapham/misscomposite/README.md

 Log files of the simulation study are stored with naming format 'type'\_'case'\_'miss'\_'i'.smcl

 ## Re-analysis of the TOPPS trial (misscomposite/topps_reanalysis)
 The directory misscomposite/topps_reanalysis provides Stata code (topps_reanalysis.do) for the re-analysis of the TOPPS trials (installation of ice [[3]](#3) is required).
-Methods for handling missing values in the components of the composite endpoint are applied in the TOPPS data.
+Methods for handling missing values in the components of the composite endpoint are applied to the TOPPS data.

 ## References
 <a id="1">[1]</a>